dpoulson/Astropixels/docs/advanced/interfacing.md

 The main documentation can be found with the ReelTwo library [here](https://reeltwo.github.io/Reeltwo/html/index.html).
 However, this page will break things down a little bit.

 You can interface with the Astropixels using either serial or i2c.
-By default, only i2c on address 0x0A is enabled, but you can install the [Astropixels Plus](advanced/app.md) firmware to gain a load of other functionality, including serial and wifi (so you can use the rtouch mobile app).
+By default, only i2c on address 0x0A is enabled on older firmwares.
+Newer firmwares have been updated to include serial input too.
+You can use the [web installer](https://dpoulson.github.io/Astropixels/) to upgrade.

+### I2C

+The i2c header has +ve, Gnd, Data, and clock connections.
+Only the data, clock, and gnd are needed.
+The default address is 0x0A.

+### Serial

+With the latest standard firmware, serial2 is listening at 9600 board for standard astropixel commands.
+If you want to use marcduinos, there is a custom firmware and instuctions for that [here](advanced/marcduino.md).

-## I2C
+## Commands

 ### Logics and PSI